 When looking for accurate information on billing and coverage, going directly to the source is important.
 The Medicare Benefit Policy Manual for Part B Services provides details on the type of services covered under Medicare Part B for Occupational Therapy.
 Chapter 15

 Coding and Billing for Occupational Therapy Under Medicare Part B

 AOTA’s Coding and Billing Page has numerous resources for members and non-members.
 The videos on billing are beneficial and easy to understand.

 Eval codes are used during the first visit.
 They are coded as low, medium, or high complexity based on patient factors.
 Although there are times associated with the description of each code, these are just guidelines and do not have to reflect the actual time spent on the evaluation.

 Evaluation codes are untimed codes, so you receive the same amount of reimbursement regardless of if you bill eight minutes in the eval or 30.
 That said, legally, your billed time must accurately represent the time spent on the evaluation and subjective interviewing of the patient.

-Evaluation typically consists of manual muscle testing, range of motion measurements, assessments, subjective interviewing, etc. Once you transition to education or prescribing exercises/activities, that is treatment vs evalutation.
-Knowing exactly when this transition occurs relies on the clinician’s clinical judgement.
+Evaluation typically consists of manual muscle testing, range of motion measurements, assessments, subjective interviewing, etc. Once you transition to education or prescribing exercises/activities, that is treatment vs evaluation.
+Knowing exactly when this transition occurs relies on the clinician’s clinical judgment.

 During an eval can, and should, bill treatment codes with the evaluation.
 This time should be charged under treatment codes that fall under the 8-minute rule.
 Consider, how would you feel if you went to the doctor and all they did was evaluate you but not prescribe any treatment or provide education about the diagnosis?
 It should be rare only to charge an evaluation code.